MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ms.topic: tutorial
 ms.date: 10/27/2021
 ms.service: app-service
+ms.role: developer
+ms.devlang: javascript
+ms.azure.dev-framework: expressjs
-ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js
+ms.azure.devx-azure-tooling: ['azure-portal', 'vscode-azure-tools', 'azure-cli'] ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js
 ROBOTS: NOINDEX
 ---

 # Deploy a Node.js + MongoDB web app to Azure

-In this tutorial, you will learn how to deploy a basic **Express.js** app using a **MongoDB** database to Azure.
+In this tutorial, you'll learn how to deploy a basic **Express.js** app using a **MongoDB** database to Azure.
 The Express.js app will be hosted in Azure App Service and the MongoDB database in Azure Cosmos DB, a cloud native database offering a [100% MongoDB compatible API](/azure/cosmos-db/mongodb/mongodb-introduction).
 Azure supports hosting Node.js apps on both Linux (Node versions 10, 12, and 14) and Windows (versions 10 and 12) server environments.

 ![A diagram showing how the Express.js app will be deployed to Azure App Service and the MongoDB data will be hosted inside of Azure Cosmos DB.](./media/app-diagram.png)